MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/serializing-semantic-functions.md

 ms.service: semantic-kernel
 ---

-# Serializing semantic functions
+# Serializing prompts

 In previous articles, we demonstrated [how to load a semantic function inline](./inline-semantic-functions.md).
-However, in most cases, you'll want to create your semantic functions in a separate file so you can easily import them into Semantic Kernel across multiple projects.
+However, in most cases, you'll want to create your prompts in a separate file so you can easily import them into Semantic Kernel across multiple projects.

 In this article, we'll demonstrate how to create the files necessary for a semantic function so you can easily import them into Semantic Kernel.
 As an example in this article, we will build on the [previous tutorial](./inline-semantic-functions.md) by showing how to create a semantic function that gathers the intent of the user.
 This semantic function will be called `GetIntent` and will be part of a plugin called `OrchestratorPlugin`.